 The Deanna Durbin of the 1920s

-At the center of Are Parents People? is 18-year-old Betty Bronson, the adolescent star of Peter Pan and A Kiss for Cinderella, the Virgin Mary in Ben-Hur: A Tale of the Christ, and one of Al Jolson’s leading ladies in The Singing Fool.
+At the center of Are Parents People? is 18-year-old Betty Bronson, the adolescent star of Peter Pan and A Kiss for Cinderella, the Virgin Mary in Ben-Hur: A Tale of the Christ, and one of Al Jolson’s leading ladies in the blockbuster The Singing Fool.

 Eight decades have passed since the release of Are Parents People?, but Bronson – a non-talking, non-singing Deanna Durbin precursor – has lost none of her unassuming appeal.